JanGorman/Agrume/README.md

 ### SwiftUI

-Currently the SwiftUI implementation doesn't surface configurations, so can only be used as a single image basic viewer - PRs welcome to extend its functionality.
+Currently the SwiftUI implementation doesn't surface configurations, so can only be used as a basic image viewer - PRs welcome to extend its functionality.

 ```swift
 import Agrume